henkpb/micl/components/switch/README.md

 # Switch
-This component implements the the [Material Design 3 Expressive Switch](https://m3.material.io/components/switch/overview) design.
+This component implements the [Material Design 3 Expressive Switch](https://m3.material.io/components/switch/overview) design.
 Switches toggle the state of a single setting on or off.

 ## Basic Usage